mforkin/stratosphere/README.md

       * Make sure to implement __init__ and run functions
    * These will be interacting with our component classes to get relevant information and then applying logic to do cool stuff.

+# Running it

+* To run the flight computer just do `python3 path/to/FlightComputerController.py`